pythonanywhere/help_pages/articles/FastHTML.md

 you to use.

-Now you can use our command-line tools or our experimental API to deploy your FastHTML web app.
-This help page will show you now to use the command-line tools.
+Now you can use our command-line tools or our experimental API to deploy your FastHTML website.
+This help page will show you how to use the command-line tools.

 ## First step: install the command-line tools